-- (b) the parts of the distribution system where a REFCL condition may be experienced - 19.4.5.
-In fulfilling the requirements of clause 19.4.1(d), the report must include the following information: - (a) how information generated by advanced metering infrastructure is being used to better support life support customers; - (b) how information generated by advanced metering infrastructure is being used to guide network planning and demand side response initiatives; - (c) how information generated by advanced metering infrastructure is being used to support network reliability initiatives; and - (d) the quality of supply information described in schedule 2. - 19.4.6.
+- 19.4.4.
+In fulfilling the requirements of clause 19.4.1(c), the report must include the following information: - (a) an outline of the capital and other works carried out in the preceding year in implementing the Melbourne CBD security of supply upgrade plan; - (b) an evaluation of whether the relevant security of supply objectives specified in the Melbourne CBD security of supply upgrade plan have been achieved in the preceding year; and - (c) an outline of the capital and other works connected with the security of supply objectives proposed to be carried out in the following 5 years. - 19.4.5.
+In fulfilling the requirements of clause 19.4.1(d), the report must identify: - (a) the parts of the distribution system where the distributor has or intends to install a REFCL; and - (b) the parts of the distribution system where a REFCL condition may be experienced. - 19.4.6.
+In fulfilling the requirements of clause 19.4.1(e), the report must include the following information: - (a) how information generated by advanced metering infrastructure is being used to better support life support customers; - (b) how information generated by advanced metering infrastructure is being used to guide network planning and demand side response initiatives; - (c) how information generated by advanced metering infrastructure is being used to support network reliability initiatives; and - (d) the quality of supply information described in schedule 2. - 19.4.7.
 Each distributor must publish the Distribution System Planning Report on its website and, on request by a customer, provide the customer with a copy.